Team-Nutshell/nutshellengine-docs/source/types/Light/index.rst

 			* - color
 			  - Array of Number
 			  - The light's color.
 			  - Any array of 3 numbers.
+			* - direction
+			  - Array of Number
+			  - The light's base direction vector.
+			  - Any array of 3 numbers.
 			* - cutoff
 			  - Array of Number